-It’s perfect!
-Here’s a run down of the hilariously drawn out process – plus why we love our ceiling mounted shower curtain rod and fabric + liner shower curtain combo so much.
+Here’s a run down of the hilariously drawn out process, with DIY fails galore, plus I’ll share how we made this DIY shower curtain and why we love our ceiling mounted shower curtain rod, with the fabric + liner shower curtain combo, so much.

 Plan #1 – Tension Shower Curtain Rod: